Three Things You're Probably Doing Wrong in MailChimp

 One good reason to use multiple lists is where you have two or more completely separate audiences, and you will always sent different emails to each list.
 But if you have any cross-over at all between your lists, you should consider merging them into one list.
 Otherwise, you risk sending the same email to somebody twice.

 A good reason not to use multiple lists is that MailChimp counts subscribers in each list separately.
-So, if you have two lists of 1500 subscribers, but 200 of those subscribers are in both lists, then you're paying for them twice (or, if you're on the free plan, you're hitting the free plan limit when you don't need to).
+So, if you have two lists of 1500 subscribers, but 200 of those subscribers are in both lists, then you're paying for them twice (or, if you're on the free plan, you'll hit the free plan limit earlier than you need to).

 Another reason not to use multiple lists is that it makes segmentation and marketing automation with MailChimp a lot harder.
 Imagine you have two lists - Dog Lovers and Cat Lovers.
 Some people are on both lists.
 Let's say you want to send an email campaign to everyone who is both a Dog Lover and a Cat Lover.
 You can't!
+You have to send a separate email to both lists.
 If everyone was in the same list, this would be a piece of cake.

 Reason three to use just one list is that when someone is on two lists, they have to unsubscribe separately from each list.
 You know how annoyed you get when unsubscribe from a company's mailing list, but the emails keep coming?
 Don't be that business.